spidasoftware/format/README.md

 the command.

 Now to format files based on the first line of code in the source rather than using the file extension, navigate yourself to the hashBang.cfg file.
-In here you will see the same structure; however, instead of a file extension being used to indicate which files to format, enter in the contents that the first line of code the program must have.
+In there you will see the same structure; however, instead of a file extension being used to indicate which files to format, enter in the contents that the first line of code the program must have.
 For instance, there is one formatter located in the file already. this formatter formats all files that have the first line containing "#!/usr/bin/env groovy".

+A few key requirements of the additional formatters you add:

+   * When adding to the extension.cfg file, make sure you do not include the "." with the extension
+   * Do not add any comments to the hashBang.cfg file
+   * Make sure the formatting command that you add will replace the input file with the new formatted file.
+That is, it will format the file that you entered in as an argument
+   * Make sure the command does not create a backup file.
+The program already has an option to do that
+   * A newline must be the last character of both config files

 ### Modifying the existing code